window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-4RPBYZKZL7');

 We are looking for West Midlands based industry professionals working in craft, technical, editorial or production roles across scripted (Film, HETV or continuing drama), unscripted, animation or post-production and who are looking to step up and lead their teams.

-Stepping up to HOD can be daunting.
-As an HOD, your approach and thinking needs to develop as you lead a team and take on extra responsibility.
+Stepping up to lead a team can be daunting.
+As a leader and manager, your approach and thinking needs to develop as you take on extra responsibility.

-Led by Mission Accomplished CEO, Alison Grade, with guest speaker sessions from a range of exciting industry experts, this training course is designed to support you as you Step Up to HOD.
+Led by Mission Accomplished CEO, Alison Grade, with guest speaker sessions from a range of exciting industry experts, this training course is designed to support you as you Learn to Lead in Film and TV and Step Up to HOD.

 Mission Accomplished is particularly keen to receive applications from traditionally excluded groups especially those from: